 Advanced composites possess a characteristic called the glass transition point, Tg.
-If the product is subjected to temperatures past the Tg, they will most likely fail.
-Delamination, warping, vastly reduced properties and other problems can occur at these temperatures.
-Strength, rigidity and basically all normal physical properties are greatly affected by temperatures higher than the parts Tg.
-Even if the part hasn't reached the Tg temperature, typically a parts properties start to drop off before that Tg temperature is reach.
-So it has a larger affect than one might think even at lower than Tg temperatures.
+If the product is subjected to temperatures past the Tg, performance (stiffness and strength) will diminish.
+Delamination, warping, vastly reduced properties and other problems can occur at temperatures above the Tg of the composite matrix.
+Strength, stiffness and all other physical and thermal properties are affected by temperatures higher than the Tg.
+Even if the part hasn't reached the Tg temperature, typically a part's properties start to fall off before that Tg temperature is reached.
+It has a larger affect than one might think, even at lower than Tg temperatures.

 Even though Dream has always used epoxy, it is not enough to fabricate them at room temperature.
 Room temperature cured epoxies ($17-$65 per gallon) have a maximum Tg of about 120-140F.
 These are resins that are not designed for an elevated temperature cure cycle.
-Cooking low temp resins DOES NOT allow them to have an increased Tg point.
-It merely ruins the resin.
+Cooking low temp resins DOES NOT allow them to have an increased Tg point and/or increased performance.
+It merely degrades or ruins the resin.

-Dream uses epoxy because it has higher properties than other resins.
-The particular epoxy that Dream uses also is slightly higher in performance than average epoxy.
-It is more expensive, ~$100/gallon, but we feel the performance gain is worth the very mild increase in material costs.
+Dream uses epoxy a specific epoxy because it has higher properties than other resins.
+This includes its adhesion performance.
+It is more expensive, $125+/gallon, but we feel the performance gains are worth the investment.

-Dream conducted tests on a black surfaced material.
-The surface temperature went to 164F in direct sunlight even though the ambient temperature was only 70F.
-100-120F ambient temperatures, like Arizona and New Mexico summers, will easily push the surface temperatures of black/dark materials to over 200F.
-Therefore the use of products that were made with conventional room temperature epoxy or resins (vinyl-ester or polyester) in direct sunlight, even on very mild days, passes the Tg of the resin systems.
-This is the reason all home built aircraft that use non-elevated cure cycle resins are painted white or a very light color.
-It is also the same reason Dream only used room temperature resins for a very short testing period.
+Early on Dream conducted tests on a black surfaced material in Sunlight.
+The surface temperature went to 164F, even though the ambient temperature was only 70F.
+Summers in Arizona and New Mexico can average ambient temperatures of 100-120F.
+This will easily push the surface temperatures of black/dark materials to over 200F.
+Therefore the use of products that were made with conventional room temperature epoxies or resins (vinyl-ester or polyester) in direct Sunlight, even on very mild days, pass the Tg of most resin systems.
+This is the reason all home built aircraft that use non-elevated cure resins are painted white or a very light color.

-The interior usable space of the oven is roughly 6'x12'x6' (LWH) or 432 cubic feet.
+The interior of the oven to the left is 6'x12'x6' (LWH) or 432 cubic feet.
 The oven can easily handle 1m telescope structures.
+Recently upgraded.

-Dream currently uses a high temp epoxy that can be cooked as high as 350F, if the application requires such properties.
+Dream currently uses a high temp epoxy that can be cooked as high as 350F, if the application calls for it.

 To learn more about advanced composites, click here.